ajwerner/fortune/DESIGN.md

 BreakPoints represent an ordered tuple of sites, they are stored in a HashSet.
 BreakPoints also represent half edges.

+### Code Organization

+The Voronoi class takes an ArrayList of Points in its constructor and has a list of edges as a property.
+Most of the heavy lifting is done in the Voronoi constructor with the two event-handling methods.
+It uses these special purpose data-structures rather than a traditional doubly connected edge list because I didn't have a Java implementation of a DCEL handy.

 ### Degeneracies